alifirhas/cmdk-revision/src/503-519/514-Message-from-mephisto.md

 When he was just called to this world before, Roy left the Zakarum High Priest with a demon eye.
 Although these Zakarum believers belonged to Mephisto, this did not hinder the Roy uses them.

 After contacting the high priest of the Zakarum religion, Roy gave them an order.
-Roy order them lurking in various cities, mingle with ordinary people, waiting for an opportunity to provoke the relationship between humans and angels, To promote the attitude of high-level heaven, especially Imperius towards human beings and other good stuff.
+Roy order them lurking in various cities, mingle with ordinary people, waiting for an opportunity to provoke the relationship between humans and angels, To promote the attitude of High Heaven, especially Imperius towards human beings and other good stuff.
 Whether they use public opinion or create conflict, in a word, try their best to make the relationship between humans and angels worse.

 It is not only necessary to fan humans against angels, but also to fan angels against humans.
-If possible, try to attack some high-level heaven's stations in the Sanctuary as a human being.
+If possible, try to attack some High Heaven's stations in the Sanctuary as a human being.

 In addition, Roy also gave a large amount of gold to the Zakarum believers.
 This gold is naturally the demon gold that Roy carried.
 The demon gold originally had the curse of bad luck, but Roy used the system to target it.
 Modifications.